vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 The link to your Processing sketch will be in the format `https://[YOUR-GITHUB-USERNAME].github.io/[REPOSITORY-NAME]/`.
 Replace `[YOUR-GITHUB-USERNAME]` with your GitHub username and `[REPOSITORY-NAME]` with the name of your repository.

+Another way:
+- Go to the repository which contains your processing sketch.
+- Go to the repository's `Settings` tab and scroll down to the `Pages` section.
+- In the middle of the website, you will see

+  `Your site is live at: https://[YOUR-GITHUB-USERNAME].github.io/[REPOSITORY-NAME]/`

+That is your website link.
 ### How do I update my sketch on GitHub Pages?

-To update your Processing sketch on GitHub Pages, simply make changes to your `sketchName` variable in the `index.html` file and commit and push your changes to GitHub.
+To update your Processing sketch on GitHub Pages, simply make changes to your processing pde file, then commit and push your changes to GitHub.

+If you do not know about `push`, then simply edit the yourSketch.pde file from GitHub's file editor and then commit.

 GitHub will automatically rebuild your website and your changes should be visible in a few minutes.

+### I want to rename my processing sketch file or create another sketch.

+- If you want to change the filename of your sketch, you need to regenerate the index.html file by following STEP 6.

+- If you want to create another new sketch, follow all the steps from STEP 6 to STEP 8-9.